Nikon D1 vs D7000

 Studio photographers will appreciate that the Nikon D1 (unlike the D7000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D1 and the D7000 have been discontinued, but can regularly be found used on eBay.
+Both the D1 and the D7000 have been discontinued, but can regularly be found used on ebay.
 The D1 was replaced by the Nikon D1X, while the D7000 was followed by the Nikon D7100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D1 and D7000 can be found, respectively, in the Nikon D1 Manual (free pdf) or the online Nikon D7000 Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D1 and the Nikon D7000?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.